symbol/symbol-docs/source/glossary.rst

     Fee Multiplier
       A multiplier used to calculate the effective :doc:`fee <fees>` of each transaction contained within a block.

+    Global Restriction
+      Network-wide rules that determine whether accounts will be able to send or receive a specific mosaic (with Mosaic Restrictions enabled).

     Harvester
       The account that :doc:`harvests <harvesting>` a block.
 The account is rewarded with the transaction fees added in the block and the :doc:`inflation <inflation>` tokens generated.